 - The court must enter a child support order.
 How the court calculates child support depends on whether the parties share physical custody or not.
 Parties share physical custody if one of them has more than 100 overnights per year.

-Divorce can be a grueling and confusing time.
-If you want someone who is experienced with the process and who can help guide you through those tough conversations, please fill out a contact form or give me a call today and we can discuss your options.
+Divorces can be a grueling and confusing time.
+If you want someone who is experienced with the process and who can help guide you through those tough conversations, prenuptial agreements, and more, please fill out a contact form or give me a call today and we can discuss your options.